 I’m Nick…the Chauffeur!

 It doesn’t take long into the film to see Night Nurse is a very negative portrayal of the health service.
 Dr Kildare this is not and even makes 1934’s Men In White come off as a more an idealised vision on the health care system in the 1930’s; Night Nurse is anything but.
 All within the first ten minutes Barbara Stanwyck is turned down for the job as a nurse but then gets it after catching the fancy from a doctor, one of the interns is a pervert and Joan Blondell recommends tricking patients into thinking you’ve saved their life in order to get money out of them.
 Blondell’s character in particular I really found myself loathing from an actress who normally played such likable characters.
 She clearly dislikes her profession and even recites the Florence Nightingale pledge while chewing gum.
 Night Nurse is a movie with a wide range of despicable human beings on display.
-Also is that a scene which appears to show an actual baby in distress: Not very comfortable viewing.
+There is even a scene which appears to show an actual baby in distress and another in which children talk about in graphic terms of the abuse they have received: not very comfortable viewing.

 Night Nurse is a perfect example of the kind of pictures Warner Bros produced during the 1930’s; a thought provoking socially conscious melodrama.
 Whether or not it’s exaggerated the plot of hospital corruption and the ineffectiveness of both the hospital and the authorities to prevent child abuse, the movie does succeed in packing a punch.
 What does it say when the intervention of gangsters is required to save the life of a child?
 Warner Bros where also known for featuring ethnic casts in their movies.
 At the beginning of the movie a shot focuses on a group of Chinese people sitting around a hospital bed speaking in their native language although here it doesn’t have any bearing on the rest of the plot.
 There is also an emphasises that the shop which is broken into in order to steal milk for a bath in order to save the lives of malnourished children is from a Kosher delicatessen.
 Is there a particular reason for this?
 This was 1931 but history has made of this scene of the delicatessen windows being smashed unintentional creepy.